guettli/git-tips/README.md

 ## Empty commit

 Most web-GUIs of CI-systems have a "retry" button.
 But sometimes this does not work, or you don't want to leave your context.

 ```console
 git commit --allow-empty -m "Trigger CI"
 ```

-## side by side diff
+## Show one commit in difftool

 Imagine you want to see an old commit side-by-side.